Fourth Trimester Health

 [2] Leverage AI/ML.

-Specifically, the product needed to create a digital twin of the user using the data collected.
+Specifically, the product needed to create a digital twin of the user using sensor-collected data.

 [3] Focus on Health.